Gender inequality in the United States: Health and violence

 Transgender individuals, especially transgender women, are at a high risk of suffering from domestic abuse due to invisibility, lack of access to support facilities such as shelters, and a lack of legal and social protection.
 Transgender individuals are also more likely to be sexually and physically assaulted, both by strangers and acquaintances, than cisgender individuals are.
 In addition, there are several factors that limit transgender people's access to health care facilities and proper medical care, including transphobia and the tendency of gender-segregated homeless and domestic violence shelters to refuse service to transgender and gender nonconforming individuals.
 The Anchorage Equal Rights Commission lost a lawsuit to force a woman's shelter to admit a transgender woman.
 One study reported that 19% of transgender individuals interviewed reported being refused medical care due to their gender identity, while 28% reported being harassed in a medical setting and 2% reported violence toward them in a medical setting due to their gender identity.
 In the same study, 50% percent of transgender respondents reported the need to educate their medical providers about the health care needs of transgender individuals.

 Transgender individuals also reported four times the national average of HIV infections when compared to cisgender individuals in one study conducted by the National Center for Transgender Equality and the National Gay and Lesbian Task Force.

 The NCAVP's 2012 Report on Lesbian, Gay, Bisexual, Transgender, Queer, and HIV-affected Hate Violence reported that over fifty percent of anti-LGBTQ homicide victims in 2012 were transgender women, a considerable increase from the percentage of transgender women victims in 2011 at 40%.
 In addition, the report also found that, compared to cisgender people, transgender people were more than three times more likely to experience police violence.

-In terms of mental health, transgender individuals have much higher rates of suicide attempts than cisgender individuals and it has been reported that between nineteen and twenty-five of the trans population have attempted suicide.
+In terms of mental health, transgender individuals have much higher rates of suicide attempts than cisgender individuals, and it has been reported that between nineteen and twenty-five percent of the trans population have attempted suicide.